ownlytics/mcptix/README.md

 npx mcptix start
 ```

-This will start only the McpTix UI (API server).
+This will start only the mcptix UI (API server).
 The MCP server will be started by your AI assistant when needed.
 This will start only the mcptix UI (API server).
 The MCP server will be started by your AI assistant when needed.

 ### 5. Use mcptix with your AI assistant